ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of showers and thunderstorms before 4am, then showers and thunderstorms likely.
+         <h3>Overnight</h3>Showers and thunderstorms likely.
 Cloudy.
-Low around 64, with temperatures
+Low around 64, with temperatures rising to around 66 overnight.
+South southeast
-         rising to around 66 overnight.
-South southeast wind around 2 mph.
+         wind around 5 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>Showers and thunderstorms before 10am, then a chance of showers and thunderstorms.
 Partly sunny, with a high near 78.
 West
-         southwest wind 3 to 9 mph.
+         wind 3 to 9 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">